 - Thumbnails cannot contain nudity, sexual content, hate speech, violence, or other dangerous content.

+Finally: avoid making your thumbnail creation a last minute thing.
+Keep in mind that if no one clicks your video, it doesn't matter how good the content is.
 We hope this guide was helpful; now go create your own unique and inspiring thumbnail!